 Thunderstorms bring widespread flooding to Egypt, killing 5

-CAIRO (AP) — Thunderstorms packing heavy rains and lightning caused widespread flooding across Egypt on Thursday, killing at least five people and injuring five others as officials shuttered schools, government offices and an airport, officials said.
+CAIRO (AP) — Thunderstorms packing heavy rains and lightning caused widespread flooding across Egypt on Thursday, killing at least five people and injuring five others, officials said, as authorities shuttered schools, government offices and an airport.

 A 60-year-old man was electrocuted as he walked down the street in his village in the Delta province of Menoufeya.

-Authorities had shut down Luxor International Airport, a key hub for tourists, and two seaports — the Mediterranean port of Alexandria and the Red Sea port of Sharm el-Sheikh.
+Authorities had shut down Luxor International Airport, a key hub for tourists, and three seaports — the Mediterranean port of Alexandria and the Red Sea ports of Sharm el-Sheikh and Hurghada.

 Nile River cruises between the southern cities of Luxor and Aswan, which harbor most of ancient Egypt's monuments, were suspended and several key highways were shut down.